dingmingjiejp/rest-project/README.md

 ## How To Run:
 1. Import project to Intellij/STS (The Project is developed under Intellij, should be able to import under STS)
-2. Run As -> Select Spring Boot App
+2. STS: Run As -> Select Spring Boot App
+   Intellij: Run RestapiApplication

 We use H2 in memory db for persistence embedded in java process, there's no need to install external db.

 ## Unit Tests: